The Haunted Drum: Plot

 Ping wishes to become a talented musician like his parents who once served as royal musicians.
-After his grandfather passed away, he asked Ping to release a woman spirit from her suffering.
+After his grandfather died, he asked Ping to release a woman spirit from her suffering.
 As an adult, he becomes a student of Master Duang, a famous master musician.
 Master Duang owned the mysterious drum called poeng mang, which is said to have been made by the skin of a beautiful woman named Thip.
 Ping falls in love with a beautiful girl who teaches him how to master drum skills but she is in fact the ghost living inside the drum.
 Meanwhile, an arrogant musician called Muan tries to convince all the students to leave Master Duang to join the band of a greedy provincial deputy.
 Some students die horribly.
 Even if Muan is defeated by Ping during a drum contest, things get worse and the drum becomes not only an instrument of music but also an instrument of death.

 It is revealed that Thip offered herself as sacrifice to create the drum and has been acting as the guardian spirit of the drum ever since.
+After many students who join the Deputy side are killed by Thip, the Deputy orders the music school to be burned down.
 When the deputy tried to steal the sacred drum, he and his men are killed by Thip and he himself is dragged to hell by those that cursed by the drum for his sacrilege.
-Ping reads the letter from Master Duang with the instruction of an incantation to free the spirit of Thip.
-Decades later, Ping succeed Master Duang and the academy.
+Ping reads the letter from Master Duang, which turns out to the instruction of an incantation to free the spirit of Thip.
+After freeing Thip, Ping comes at the ruin of the school and encounter the rich patron of the school who helps him rebuilding the school.
+Decades later, Ping succeed Master Duang and the rebuilt academy.
 One day, during a performance, he sees the vision of Thip and dies, reuniting with her at last in the afterlife.